electrode-io/electrode/docs/chapter1/intermediate/server-config.md

-# Server Config
+# Server Configuration

-### Server Config and Confippet
+### Server Configuration and Confippet

-Out of the box we're given [Confippet](https://github.com/electrode-io/electrode-confippet), a versatile utility for managing your NodeJS application configuration.
-Its goal is customization and extensibility, but it offers a preset config out of the box inside **Your Awesome (Electrode) App**:
+[Confippet](https://github.com/electrode-io/electrode-confippet) is a versatile utility for managing your NodeJS application configuration.
+Confippet provides customization and extensibility, but it also offers a preset configuration out-of-the-box. **Your Awesome (Electrode) App** includes the following three JSON files:

     config
         ├── default.json